What Is the Typical Age of Onset for Schizophrenia?

 The Turning Point: Adolescence

 An interaction between something in your genes and something in your environment probably causes the disease.
 Researchers still have a lot to learn about it, but it's likely that many things play a role.
 Some, like exposure to a virus or malnutrition (according to one theory about causes), might have happened while you were still in your mother's womb.
+For vulnerable individuals, cannabis use can increase the risk of developing psychotic disorders such as schizophrenia.

 No one knows exactly why it usually crops up in late adolescence, but there are many theories.